No-one-alone/no-one-alone.github.io/Homework_5/blog.md

 ```

-Which provides validation for the formatting of the phone number via regular expression based matching.
+Which provides validation for the formatting of the phone number via regular expression based pattern matching.